Coronavirus and Photography Workshops

 During the Workshop

-- Follow social distancing recommendations by the CDC.
+- All participants and instructors are required to follow social distancing recommendations by the CDC.

-- Travel in your vehicle to minimize contact with others.
+- Participants will travel in your own vehicle to minimize contact with others.

 - Avoid unnecessarily touching surfaces such as handrails and doorknobs.